raspberrypilearning/clone-wars/en/step_1.md

+--- no-print ---

+This is the **Scratch 3** version of the project.
+There is also a [Scratch 2 version of the project](https://projects.raspberrypi.org/en/projects/clone-wars-scratch2).

+--- /no-print ---

 ## Introduction

 In this project you will learn how to create a game in which you have to save the Earth from space monsters.